Whoa, Nellie: Keith Jackson remembered at Rose Bowl - Philly

 Nearly 400 family and friends gathered Sunday on the field at the historic stadium where Jackson, the folksy voice of college football for decades on ABC, called a record 15 New Year's Day games - the last in 2006.
 A smattering of the public looked on from seats in the south end zone.
 The stadium's radio and TV booths are named in his honor.

-"This was Keith Jackson's cathedral," said Tim Brandt, who served as master of ceremonies and was one of several former broadcast partners who spoke during the 2-hour, 15-minute memorial.
+"This was Keith Jackson's cathedral," said Tim Brant, who served as master of ceremonies and was one of several former broadcast partners who spoke during the two-hour, 15-minute memorial.

 Jackson came up with the Rose Bowl nickname, "The Granddaddy of Them All."